 Clip, crop, rearrange pages and then choose the kind of book, pages and quantity desired.
 Order your original book(s) using KIC's simple "shop-online" interface to find the best value and pay with your credit card.
 Your books will be printed, packaged and shipped to you within days!

-KIC Bookeye 4 self-serve book scanning kiosks include face-up scanners that save a lot of time and reduce book spine damage because they capture two face-up pages of a book with each scan and do not require the user to flip the book twice for each page.
+KIC face-up self-serve book scanning kiosks save a lot of time and reduce book spine damage because they capture two face-up pages of a book with each scan and do not require the user to flip the book twice for each page.
 KIC analyzes each image, and automatically splits it into two separate images.
 In addition, black edges are automatically removed and the content is straightened, producing clean, professional looking images - important for electronic reserves, course curriculum materials and research reports.
 These automatic image treatment functions also save a lot of faculty, administrator, and student time.

 The capture area of copiers is about half that of KIC Bookeye 4 while the capture area of typical consumer scanners is smaller still.
 With a 18 X 24 inch capture area, Bookeye 4 captures it all!